cre-o/crello-front/README.md

     git clone
     npm i
     npm start
+    # or use already precompiled files in dist dir
   ```

 ## Usage
-There is only one setting you should know about it, the URL of backend RoR server (normaly in development is http://localhost:3000), see the src/settings.js file
+There is only one setting you should know about it, the URL of backend RoR server (normaly in development is http://localhost:3000), see the src/settings.js file.

 Made with &#x2764; by [Sergey](https://github.com/cre-o).